maxtaylorr/ourTrip/README.md

 # ourTrip
-A plan for the trip my friends and I are going on
+A plan for our trip to Orlando, Florida.

+# Participants
+*Kolbe Weathington
+*Sam Burnett
+*Max Taylor